alegunta-git/turbo-guide/books/selfhelp.md

 * Group tasks with similar contexts together.
 * Integrate work with life instead of trying to balance the two.

+**LESS IS MORE | ART OF LIVING A MEANINGFUL LIFE | MINIMALISM: A GUIDE TO LIVE AN UNCLUTTERED LIFE** _IMP Points_
+- You are born with a limited time in a beautiful land.
+Your only real asset that has value is this time.
+- Consider your true needs: air, water, food, shelter, family.
+Everything else is unnecessary.
+If it does not improve your life, let it go.
+- The key lies in learning the difference between what is controllable and what is not.
+- I can't control the thinking or attitude of others, nor the circumstances of the world and life.
+- You can't have a minimalist life with excessive possessions.
+The first thing I always do is get rid of things and people that no longer bring happiness

+To simplify your life with a minimalist lifestyle, it is also essential to do regular cleaning.

+How often do we stop living our dreams to live the dreams of other people?
+Goals that are shown to us that are sold to us.

+When you focus on simplifying your life and lowering your expectations, you create more space for things that really matter (health, relationships, wealth, a smile, etc.), you increase your margin (the space between your work capacity and load of work) so as not to drown at work, and life, in general, becomes much easier.
+Even more importantly, by simplifying your life, you can finally make room for happiness.
+It's always the simple things that change our lives.
+And these things never happen when you're looking for them.
+Experience will reveal answers in the rhythm that you want to do.
+You feel like running, but life is on a ride.
+That is how things happen. ~ Donald Miller The easiest way to start simplifying and lowering you expect to take two simple starting steps.
+Identify things that are important to you.
+Get rid of everything else.
+ALL!

+Live a calmer life - If you have fewer things, a smaller house, fewer cars, fewer possessions, will also have a more peaceful life and fewer worries.
+Sometimes the least can be more, especially for people who seek to live a life without being attached to things;

+Less cleaning time - The smaller your home and the simpler the decor, the less time it will take to clean it and the more time you'll have for the things that really matter.
+Can not you see that as an advantage?
+There are people living in real mansions with everything and anything else inside.
+My question is simple: do you take half of it?

+More freedom - If you can get more out of things and possessions, you will end up giving value to other things in your life and will pro- vide you with more freedom from all that holds the present society.
+Did not you like having more chances to do this or that?
+If you live a simpler life you will probably succeed;

+Good for the environment - The less you consume, the less garbage you will make and the more it will preserve the environment.
+Today's society is too consumeristic, and this is reflected in trash and debris that gradually wreak havoc on our planet;

+Becomes more productive - Whether you want or not our posses- sions consume immense of our time.
+It's our cell phone, and it's that new television, it's the whirlpool, everything, and everything.
+If you have fewer things to divert your attention you will become a much more productive person in your day to day life;

+Spending money on other things - Money can be spent on lots of things and not necessarily on homes, cars or electronic devices. you can stay away from long-term loans, you'll also be able to lay your head on the cushion;

 **Tips for gmail**
 - Set up rules so that your e-mail can sort itself